Welcome to the privacy notice of Communications Infrastructure Networks Limited (CIN).

 When we consider that a breach of this acceptable use policy has occurred, we may take such action as we deem appropriate.

-Immediate, temporary or permanent removal of any Contribution uploaded by you to our site or through the WiFi service.
+Immediate, temporary or permanent removal of any Contribution uploaded by you to our site.

 Issue of a warning to you.